nabeelvalley/docs/content/pages/blog/2026/23-08/landscapes-ish.md

 ## City

 This morning I took a walk through the city.
 Everything was a little chaotic since half of city was journeying to the F1 in Zaandvoort.
-Loads of (expected) Red bull T-shirts
+Loads of (expected) Red bull T-shirts all over the place

+I spent time focusing on trying to create some images of some "picturesque Amsterdam scenes" which I normally avoid but was pretty fun

 <gallery path="blog/2026-08-23 - amsterdam" />

-I spent time focusing on trying to create some "picturesque Amsterdam" which I normally avoid

 ## Review